-If the allegation concerns the Head then the person receiving the allegation will immediately inform the Chair of Governors or his representative without first notifying the Head.
+If the allegation concerns the Head then the person receiving the allegation will immediately inform the Chair of Governors or their representative without first notifying the Head.

-If the allegations concern the Head the initial report must be made to the Chairman of Governors who will then be responsible for notifying the LADO.
+If the allegations concern the Head the initial report must be made to the Chair of Governors who will then be responsible for notifying the LADO.
 (Harrow LADO Golden Number 020 8901 2690).
 If it is decided that the allegation meets the threshold for safeguarding, this will take place in accordance with Harrow Safeguarding Children Board Inter-agency Child Protection and Safeguarding Children Procedures.

 d.
-Allegations which do not meet the threshold for safeguarding
+Allegations which do not meet the threshold for low-level safeguarding concerns